 Rachel’s honest and humorous autobiographical writing features stories about farm life, family, using wild plants, and instinctual mothering.
 She is also an accomplished photographer.
 Her work has been exhibited published and exhibited internationally.
-Read more at her blog at The Shagbark Speaks.
+See her work here.

 Jared Rosenbaum is a botanist and native plant grower with extensive experience in stewardship and monitoring of natural communities.
 He is a Certified Ecological Restoration Practitioner by the Society for Ecological Restoration.

 His recent botanical surveys include comprehensive floristic surveys and management monographs for Jonathan’s Woods County Park and Pine Pond Preserve.
 Jared has performed botanical survey work on over 10,000 acres of public land in New Jersey.

 He is the author of two books on native plants, including the children’s book The Puddle Garden.
 Jared is prominently featured in the documentary film Sourlands, and hosted the premier episode of The Creature Show.
 Jared is a botanist and the propagation manager at our nursery where he handles seed collection and germination.

 Jared’s blog about people, native plants, and restoration can be found at Wild Plant Culture.

 For General Inquiries: